Hormones – It’s a Balancing Act!

 Next stop is standard lab work and correcting/optimizing thyroid and adrenal function, your gut, and nutrition status through food, supplements, and sometimes prescriptions.
 This is when lifestyle changes are even more critical, especially those related to the balance between sympathetic (“fight-or-flight”) and parasympathetic (“rest and digest”) states.
 It comes at no surprise to anyone that hormones get even wackier when stress levels are high.

 Finally, specialized hormone testing might be indicated in tough cases or to fine-tune your plan.
-Currently, my favorite way to assess hormone status is the DUTCH test.
-It is an easy 4-spot urine test (and sometimes 1 saliva sample) that you can collect at home and send back by mail.
+Currently, my favorite ways to assess hormone status are the DUTCH or ZRT tests – at-home urine or saliva testing sent back to the lab by mail.

 Most women experience rapid improvement even with small adjustments in their hormonal milieu.
 When your hormones are balanced, Life is just better all around.